-Formerly known as DoubleClick Campaign Manager, Campaign Manager is a Google Marketing Platform tool which can be used by advertisers to streamline ad management.
+Google Campaign Manager is a Google Marketing Platform tool which can be used by advertisers to streamline ad management.

-Campaign Manager has the added benefit of natively integrating with Google Marking Platform products, so the process of creating, trafficking, running and reporting on ads can be smoothly carried out.
+Campaign Manager has the added benefit of natively integrating with Google Marking Platform products, so the process of creating, trafficking, and reporting on ads can be smoothly carried out.

-In this blog, we will run through exactly what Campaign Manager is and how it can be used.
+In this blog, we run through exactly what Campaign Manager is and how it can be used.

 Campaign Manager can be used in conjunction with display platforms like Display & Video 360, which begs the question – why would advertisers use Campaign Manager?

 A typical campaign process using the Google Marketing Platform for display campaigns might look like this:

 2. Upload ads and associated tracking ads to Campaign Manager